Research Theme 2: Heterointegration

 Research Theme 2 (RT-2) includes teams that are taking the new materials synthesized in RT-1 and using sophisticated equipment and techniques to place and pattern them with exquisite levels of precision, enabling the building of new device architectures.

 The different approaches being brought together in RT-2 are enabling the scalable integration of colloidal quantum dots into device structures.
-If we are to build new optoelectronic technologies and applications, we need to have reliable, scalable, and accurate techniques to integrate the hew materials made by RT-1 into existing or new electronic device structures.
+If we are to build new optoelectronic technologies and applications, we need to have reliable, scalable, and accurate techniques to integrate the new materials made by RT-1 into existing or new electronic device structures.
 This enables architectures for linear, non-linear, and quantum optoelectronic devices.

 RT-2’s collaborations with RT-1 inform the design new materials that are optimized for accurate placement.
 RT-2’s collaborations with RT-3 inform the properties of the device and develop new placements and patterns of materials based on their properties.